Skip to content

 Yes, many study-abroad programs offer courses that may replace major requirements.
 Contact the program director for approval prior to enrolling.

-Students and faculty can contact Hugh Manon, Screen Studies Program Director, for more information about the program, major and minor requirements, and finding a major advisor.
+Students and faculty can contact Soren Sorensen, Screen Studies Program Director, for more information about the program, major and minor requirements, and finding a major advisor.

 Sociology

-The gateway courses in Sociology are Introduction to Sociology (SOC 10) or Introduction to Sociology in a Global World (SOC 12).
+The gateway courses in Sociology are Introduction to Sociology (SOC 10) or (when it is offered) Introduction to Sociology in a Global World (SOC 12).
 Click here to check Sociology course availability.

-After taking SOC 10: Introduction to Sociology or its substitute SOC 12: Introduction to Sociology in a Global World, students who are interested in exploring the field may take a higher-level course, such as Sociology of Families, Race and American Society, Global Cultures and Identities, or Deviance.
-Although Introduction to Sociology is not a prerequisite for most of these courses, it is strongly recommended that students take it before enrolling in a higher level course.
-If a student intends to major or minor in Sociology, SOC 10 is typically followed by SOC 107 (Classical Sociological Theory) or the required methods course (SOC 202: Social Research Process).
-Either of these courses is a logical second step in the major or minor.
+After taking SOC 10: Introduction to Sociology or its substitute SOC 12: Introduction to Sociology in a Global World, students who are interested in exploring the field may take a higher-level course, such as Sociology of Families, Race and American Society, or Global Cultures and Identities.
+If a student intends to major or minor in Sociology, SOC 10 is typically followed by SOC 201 (Classical Sociological Theory) or the required methods course (SOC 202: Social Research Process).
+Students may take the Psychology research methods course as an approved substitute.
+Students will need to complete SOC 201 prior to taking Class, Status and Power (SOC 208).

 Students select their own major adviser based on their fields of interests and compatibility with the professor.
 Students may also confer with the chair of the department for help in selecting an adviser.

-Questions regarding transfer credit, waivers of requirements, or other general information should be directed to the Chair, Professor Deborah Merrill, 415 Jefferson Academic Center.
+Questions regarding transfer credit, waivers of requirements, or other general information should be directed to the Chair, Professor Rosalie Stone Torres.

 Spanish